Driving Big Bend: Ross Maxwell Scenic Drive

 The best time to drive the Ross Maxwell Scenic Drive is October through April.
 Temperatures are cooler, skies are clearer, and hiking conditions are ideal.
 Winter and early spring offer quiet mornings and some of the best stargazing in Texas.

 Try to avoid summer if possible.
 It’s not uncommon for temps to reach over 100°F, and shade is limited.
-Plan hikes for early morning and bring plenty of water.
+Plan hikes for early morning and bring plenty of water when visiting during summer months.

 What to Know Before You Go

-No Cell Service: Download maps ahead of time or grab one at Panther Junction Visitor Center.
+Limited Cell Service: Download maps ahead of time or grab one at Panther Junction Visitor Center on your way in.

 Limited Services: Restrooms are available at Castolon and some trailheads, but not at every stop.